brianglass/anastasis/files/typikon.md

 ****

-Â§ 3.
+§ 3.
 On a Sunday with the Commemoration of a feasted Saint.

 If it takes place on a Sunday with a Commemoration of a feasted Saint, at **Vespers**, at ‘Lord, I have cried’, 3 Stichera of the Resurrection are chanted, 2 of the Dedication, 3 of the feasted Saint and 2 of the Saint of the Church.
 ‘Glory’ of the feasted Saint.
 ‘Both now’ the 1st Theotokion of the Tone of the week.
 2 Readings of the Dedication and 1 of the feasted Saint.
 The Resurrection Aposticha, ‘Glory’ of the Saint of the Church, ‘Both now’ of the Dedication.
 The Resurrection Apolytikion, that of the feasted Saint, that of the Saint of the Church and that of the Dedication.